Josebaseba/sails-browserify-example/README.md

 Check the assets/js/app.js file to see a small example.

-To modify the Browserify main file please modify in tasks/pipeline.js file (line 15) for the new main file path.
+To modify the Browserify main file please modify tasks/pipeline.js file (line 15) for the new main file path.

 ```
   var browserifyMainFile = '.tmp/public/js/app.js';